These oven pancakes are the solution to serving pancakes for breakfast on a busy school morning.

 To make different flavors, just sprinkle your ingredients over the top or mix into the batter before you pour it into the pan.
 Blueberries are always welcome, as are chocolate chips.
 A few chopped apples would be lovely also.
 I sometimes add a few sprinkles to the top of the batter (see pictures above) to make the oven pancakes extra special.

-Served with butter and syrup, these oven pancakes make a quick breakfast on a busy morning.
+Served with butter and homemade pancake syrup, these oven pancakes make a quick breakfast on a busy morning.
 My oldest even eats them without syrup!
 Are you looking for other quick breakfast ideas?
 Try my recipe for peanut butter baked oatmeal or these easy to make cream scones.

 What’s your go-to breakfast recipe for busy mornings?